spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/data-imports/howto-import-warehouse-data.md

 The imported data must be added to the `spy_stock_store` database table and appear in the Back Office, on the list of warehouses.
 For more information about how to manage the warehouses, see [Managing warehouses](/docs/scos/user/back-office-user-guides/{{site.version}}/administration/warehouses/managing-warehouses.html).

-## Importing warehouses with store relation in bulk
+## Import warehouses with store relation in bulk

-You can also import warehouses with the stores assigned in bulk.
-To do this, follow these steps:
 1. Perform steps 2-4 from the preceding sections: [Importing warehouses](#importing-warehouses) and [Importing a warehouse with the stores assigned](#importing-a-warehouse-with-the-stores-assigned).
 2. Run the following console command:
     ```bash